fortran-lang/fortran-lang.org/learn/intrinsics/ACHAR.md

 ## __Returns__

-The return value is of type CHARACTER with a length of one.
+The return value is the requested character of type _character_ with a length of one.
 If the KIND argument is present, the return value is of the specified kind and of the default kind otherwise.

 ## __Examples__